What is ‘Buy Wise Be Safe’?

 - It also fills an important gap in education and support made available to prospective parents and carers who need advice about what to look for, and promote its safe use, BEFORE buying expensive equipment – either second hand or new.

-Buy Wise Be Safe (BWBS) is aimed to make an impact on injury reduction and prevention by providing clear advice to practitioners, carers and parents on what practicable steps can be taken in the home and elsewhere to ensure child safety.
+Buy Wise Be Safe (BWBS) aims to make an impact on injury reduction and prevention by providing clear advice to practitioners, carers and parents on what practicable steps can be taken in the home and elsewhere to ensure child safety.

 Originally released in 2005, the BWBS project was aimed at just babies and toddlers, and was delivered extensively across the South West through a range of partners – initially using a video pack via Sure Start centres and in version 2 of the project BWBS used a DVD handed out by midwives at the first scan, as part of a ‘goodie’ bag for new parents.